runpod/docs/docs/serverless/workers/vllm/overview.md

 ### Deployment options

-- **RunPod console**: (recommended) Use RunPod's Web UI to quickly deploy the OpenAI compatable LLM with the vLLM Worker.
+- **[Configurable Endpoints](/serverless/workers/vllm/get-started#deploy-using-the-web-ui)**: (recommended) Use RunPod's Web UI to quickly deploy the OpenAI compatable LLM with the vLLM Worker.

-- **Pre-Built docker image**: Leverage pre-configured Docker image for hassle-free deployment.
+- **[Pre-Built docker image](/serverless/workers/vllm/get-started#deploy-using-the-worker-image)**: Leverage pre-configured Docker image for hassle-free deployment.
 Ideal for users seeking a quick and straightforward setup process

 - **Custom docker image**: For advanced users, customize and build your Docker image with the model baked in, offering greater control over the deployment process.